speechbrain/speechbrain/recipes/VoxCeleb/SpeakerRec/train/README.md

 `python speaker_verification_cosine.py hyperparams/verification_ecapa_tdnn.yaml`

-This system achieves an EER = 3.4 % on voxceleb1, EER = 1.6 % on voxceleb2, and EER = 1.4 % on voxceleb1 + voxceleb2.
+This system achieves an EER = 0.69 % on voxceleb1 + voxceleb2.
 These results are all obtained with the official verification split of voxceleb1 (veri\_split.txt)

 # VoxCeleb2 preparation